 - Preheat oven to 450° F.

-- Spread olive tapenade leaving an half-inch border.
-Lay baby spinach leaves over tapenade.
+- Spread olive tapenade/chopped olives, leaving an half-inch border.
+Layer baby spinach leaves over olives.

-- Roast at 450° F until the meat is a nice golden brown, then reduce heat to 325° F and cook until pork reaches an internal temperature* of 160° F (if you like pork medium, take it out of the oven at 155° F).
+- Roast at 450° F until the meat is a nice golden brown color, then reduce heat to 325° F and cook until pork reaches an internal temperature of 160-163° F.

 - Let the meat rest covered loosely with foil for 10-15 minutes before serving.

 - Slice into inch-thick pieces, and serve.

 Always cook pork, chicken and any ground meat to an internal temperature of 165° F. I take large pork roasts and whole chickens out of the oven at around 160° F. The built-up heat within the meat will continue to raise its overall temperature for a few minutes after it's removed from the oven.
 This is known as "carry-over cooking".
 Always check your meat after it's rested to ensure it reached a safe temperature.